Uchechukwu-Efifie/Nigeria-Agricultural-Export-Analytics-Strategic-BI-Market-Intelligence/README.md

 ## 2. Business Problem

-Nigerian agricultural export businesses generate large volumes of transactional data — across multiple products, companies, shipping routes, and destination markets — but without a centralised analytical layer, key commercial questions remain unanswered:
+Nigerian agricultural export businesses generate large volumes of transactional data across multiple products, companies, shipping routes, and destination markets, but without a centralised analytical layer, key commercial questions remain unanswered:

 - Which products generate the most revenue and profit, and which are high-volume but low-margin?
 - Which export destinations and ports are driving the most trade value?